Spectral Line Workshop

 usescratch=True)

-We are now ready to perform self-calibration, but firstly we want to track the improvement in image fidelity that is obtained with each calibration step.
-The easiest way is to track the signal to noise ratio (S/N) which improves with better calibration.
-We can do this automatically using the imstat task.
-We need to define two boxes, one which is off source to measure the rms noise and one on source to measure the peak brightness.
-Remember you can use imview to do this.
-The ratio of these gives us the S/N ratio.
+We are now ready to perform self-calibration; however, we first want to track the improvement in image fidelity achieved with each calibration step.
+The simplest approach is to monitor the signal to noise ratio (S/N), which improves with better calibration.
+We can automate this using the imstat

 box='blcx,blcy,trcx,trcy')['max'][0] # Set blc and trc to enclose the source

-print('Peak %6.3f, rms %6.3f, S/N %6.0f' % (peak, rms, peak/rms))
+print('Peak %6.3f mJy/beam, rms %6.3f mJy/beam, S/N %6.0f' % (peak*1e3, rms*1e3, peak/rms))

-You should obtain a peak brightness, $S_\mathrm{p} \approx 0.116\,\mathrm{Jy\,beam^{-1}}$, rms noise, $\sigma \approx 0.009\,\mathrm{Jy\,beam^{-1}}$ and so a $\mathrm{S/N}\approx 12$.
+You should obtain a peak brightness of $S_\mathrm{p} \approx 0.116\,\mathrm{Jy\,beam^{-1}}$, rms noise of $\sigma \approx 0.009\,\mathrm{Jy\,beam^{-1}}$ and so a $\mathrm{S/N}\approx 12$.

-F. Self-calibrate (step 8)
+G. Self-calibrate (step 8)

 gaincal(vis='NGC660shift.ms',